Abdurauf Fitrat: Fitrat as statesman in the people's republic

-In September 1920, the Emir of Bukhara was overthrown by the Young Bukharans and the Red Army under Mikhail Frunze.
+In September 1920, the emir of Bukhara was overthrown by the Young Bukharans and the Red Army under Mikhail Frunze.
 Fitrat returned to Bukhara in December 1920 with a scientific expedition whose goal was to collect Bukhara's rich cultural heritage.
-After that, he took part in the state leadership of the new Bukharan People's Soviet Republic, starting as the head of the national Waqf authority until 1921, later as foreign minister (1922), minister of education (1923), deputy chairman of the council for work of the Bukharan People's Soviet Republic and momentarily as minister for military and finances (1922).
+After that, he took part in the state leadership of the new Bukharan People's Soviet Republic, starting as the head of the national Waqf authority which administered pious foundations, until 1921, later as foreign minister (1922), minister of education (1923), deputy chairman of the council for work of the Bukharan People's Soviet Republic and momentarily as minister for military and finances (1922).

 In March 1921, Fitrat ordered the language of instruction to be changed from Persian to Uzbek, which also became the official language of Bukhara.
 The next year Fitrat sent 70 students to Germany so they could teach at the newly founded University of Bukhara after their return.
-During his time as minister for education Fitrat implemented changes in the instruction at madrasahs, opened the "School for Oriental Music" and supervised the gathering of the country's cultural heritage.
-With commentaries on fatwas and with guidelines regarding which sources of law local muftis should use Fitrat, as minister for education, also exerted influence on jurisdiction.
+During his time as minister for education Fitrat implemented changes in the instruction at madrasas, opened the "School for Oriental Music" and supervised the gathering of the country's cultural heritage.
+With commentaries on fatwas and with guidelines regarding which sources of law local muftis should use Fitrat, as minister for education, also exerted some influence on jurisdiction.